deeplearning4j/deeplearning4j/reinforcementlearning.md

 * <a href="#code">Just Show Me the Code</a>
 * <a href="#reading">Further Reading</a>

-Neural networks have become well known for recent advances in such diverse fields as computer vision, machine translation and time series prediction – but they can also combine with other algorithms like reinforcement learning to create breakthroughs like [AlphaGo](https://deepmind.com/blog/alphago-zero-learning-scratch/).
+Neural networks are responsible for recent breakthroughs in problems like computer vision, machine translation and time series prediction – but they can also combine with other algorithms like reinforcement learning to create something like [AlphaGo](https://deepmind.com/blog/alphago-zero-learning-scratch/).

-Reinforcement learning is goal-oriented.
-Reinforcement learning algorithms learn how to attain a complex objective or maximize along a dimension over many steps, starting from a blank slate, and under the right conditions they achieve superhuman performance.
+Reinforcement learning is a set of goal-oriented algorithms.
+Reinforcement learning algorithms learn how to attain a complex objective (goal) or maximize along a particular dimension over many steps; for example, maximize the points won in a game over many moves.
+They can start from a blank slate, and under the right conditions they achieve superhuman performance.

-Reinforcement algorithms with deep learning at their core are currently beating expert humans at the [game of Go](https://deeplearning4j.org/deep-learning-and-the-game-of-go#) as well as numerous [Atari video games](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf).
-While that may sound trivial, it’s a vast improvement over their previous accomplishments.
+Reinforcement algorithms that incorporate deep learning can beat world champions at the [game of Go](https://deeplearning4j.org/deep-learning-and-the-game-of-go#) as well as human experts playing numerous [Atari video games](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf).
+While that may sound trivial, it’s a vast improvement over their previous accomplishments, and the state of the art is progressing rapidly.

 Two reinforcement learning algorithms - Deep-Q learning and A3C - have been implemented in a Deeplearning4j library called [RL4J](https://github.com/deeplearning4j/rl4j).
-They it can [already play Doom](https://www.youtube.com/watch?v=Pgktl6PWa-o).
+It can [already play Doom](https://www.youtube.com/watch?v=Pgktl6PWa-o).

-Reinforcement learning solves the difficult problem of correlating actions with the delayed returns they produce.
-Like humans, reinforcement learning algorithms must sometimes wait a long time to see the fruit of their decisions.
-They operate in a delayed return environment, where it can be difficult to learn what leads to what over many time steps.
+Reinforcement learning solves the difficult problem of correlating immediate actions with the delayed returns they produce.
+Like humans, reinforcement learning algorithms sometimes have to wait a while to see the fruit of their decisions.
+They operate in a delayed return environment, where it can be difficult to understand which action leads to which outcome over many time steps.

-Eventually, we expect reinforcement learning to perform better and better in more ambiguous, real-life environments while choosing from an arbitrary number of possible actions, rather than from the limited options of a video game.
+Reinforcement learning algorithms can be expected to perform better and better in more ambiguous, real-life environments while choosing from an arbitrary number of possible actions, rather than from the limited options of a video game.
+That is, with time we expect them to be valuable to achieve goals in the real world.

 <p align="center">
 <a href="https://docs.skymind.ai/docs" type="button" class="btn btn-lg btn-success" onClick="ga('send', 'event', ‘quickstart', 'click');">GET STARTED WITH REINFORCEMENT LEARNING</a>